 Airbnb: Shaking up the Rental Industry?

-As Airbnb prepares for a likely IPO this year, a good number of property investors and property managers still disregard the burgeoning short term rental market.
-Yet something is afoot with millennial preference.
-The rental market will likely evolve to match their wants.
+As Airbnb prepares for a likely IPO this year, a good number of property investors and property managers still disregard the burgeoning short term rental market’s potential.

-Yet a cloud of misunderstanding and resistance awaits Airbnb, VRBO and a host of other online driven short term rental intermediaries.
+Yet a cloud of misunderstanding and organized resistance awaits Airbnb, VRBO and a host of other online driven short term rental intermediaries.
 Is everyone missing the point about 2019’s fast evolving rental market?
-A change in preference is hitting rentals markets in San Jose, Los Angeles, Phoenix, Las Vegas, Miami, Houston, New York, Toronto, Vancouver and in Sydney Australia amidst a shortage.
-That creates opportunities.

 Is Airbnb Stealing Rental Housing?

 A recent report released suggests new rules applied to short term rental would free up 6500 homes in the Toronto real estate market.
-New rules affecting short term rentals in Toronto were put in place in 2017.
-That ruling is being appealed.
-An association/coalition has added its support of short term rental bans and its being fought in the courts, as it is in many jurisdictions across the world.
+The rules affecting short term rentals in Toronto were put in place in 2017 and they’re being appealed.
+An association/coalition called Fairbnb has added its support of short term rental bans and its being fought in the courts, as it is in many jurisdictions across the world.

 However, many (estimate 35%) of the listings are single rooms, not full apartments, condos, townhouses or detached houses.
 And if renters choose renting vs buying, does it actually reduce pressure on home prices?

 Interested in ManageCasa's great features?

 Try them out right now for free.Create a Free Account

 A local City of Toronto councillor believes the number of properties to be returned to the home listings market would be staggering.
 However this suggests owners would either sell these properties or would offer them as longer term rentals.